maria-tsormpa/Weather-Station/Final_Weather_Station/README.md

 The project integrates analog and digital sensors, I2C communication, sensor calibration techniques and menu navigation using a push button.

+## Development Process

+The weather station was developed incrementally through four major stages.

+Each stage introduced new hardware while preserving the functionality of the previous version, resulting in a progressively more capable environmental monitoring system.

 ## Features